Gas Strut Calculator 2026: What Size Gas Strut Do I Need? Free Engineering Tool ★★★★☆

 How accurate is this gas strut calculator?

 Our calculator provides engineering-grade accuracy within ±10% of manufacturer specifications for standard applications.
 It uses ASME standard formulas: F = (W × L × sinθ × SF) / (n × d).
-For critical applications, always verify with strut manufacturers and account for real-world factors like friction, wind loads, and temperature extremes.
+For critical applications, always verify with strut manufacturers.

 What safety factor should I use?